TianxingWu/latex-template-resume/README.md

 All you need to do are as follows:

-1. Write a n-by-2 matrix into "score.xls"; where, the first column contains the scores of your n courses and the second column is the credits of these courses
+1. Write a n-by-2 matrix into "score.xls"; where, the first column contains the scores of your n courses and the second column is the credits of these courses.

 ![Example](https://github.com/Arsennnic/latex-template-resume/raw/master/score-and-credit-example.png)

-2. Put "score.xls" in the same directory with "gpa.m"
+2. Put "score.xls" in the same directory with "gpa.m".

-3. Run "gpa.m" in Matlab
+3. Run "gpa.m" in Matlab.

 ![Result](https://github.com/Arsennnic/latex-template-resume/raw/master/gpa-result-example.png)